MaxenceLiboz/42_projects/ft_printf/README.md

 * [Contact](#contact)

 ## General Information
-- The goal of this project is to re-create a part of the printf function
-- In order to do that, we had to use the stdarg library, in order to implement
+- In order to re-create printf, we had to use the stdarg library to implement the va_list.
-the va_list.
 - The purpose of this project is to really understand a new concept that is
 passing an undefined number of argument in a function.

 ## Stdarg library
 * What is va_list
-In C programing, va_list is a list of argument that will be used by the function:
+In C programing, va_list is a list of arguments that will be used by the function:
 va_start, va_args, va_copy, va_end.
 * How did I used it ?
-The main function would thake as argument `int ft_printf(char *str, ...)`.
+The main function would take as argument `int ft_printf(char *str, ...)`.
-The goal was to check different value inside the `char *str` (%c, %s, %d, %i, %u, %x, %X, %%),
+The goal is to check different value inside the `char *str` (%c, %s, %d, %i, %u, %x, %X, %%),
-and convert it with the arguments, that we can get with the function `va_args(va_list, type);`.
+and convert it with the argument that we can get with the function `va_args(va_list, type);`.
 When the function is call the va_list goes to the next argument, I can then loop
 throughout the va_list to convert all the (%) into actual string to print.